sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatWorkshopOrsay.md

  * '''Word Paths''' -- Final improvements to word paths, get the patch posted to trac and reviewed.
 Discussion about getting Christoffel Words inherits from Word Paths.
 (Sébastien Labbé).
  * '''Dyck Word''' -- Discussions about getting Dyck Words inherits from Word Paths.
 Comparisons of efficiency.
 (Sébastien Labbé).
  * '''Desosseur''' -- Computing the Cartan invariant and more generally representation theory of finite dimensional algebras (FlorentHivert, FrancoSaliola).
+ * '''Word Morphism''' -- Word Morphism actually herits from SageObject and it should be a more general Morphism class.
+(Sébastien Labbé).
+ * '''Language''' -- Create a Language class.
+(Sébastien Labbé).

 == Talks ==